ColourTann/HelloLibgdx/part_1.md

 	public void render() {
         Gdx.gl.glClear(GL20.GL_COLOR_BUFFER_BIT);
         ball.update();
+        shape.begin(ShapeType.Filled);
         ball.draw(shape);
+        shape.end();
 	}
 }
 ```

-ahh, much tidier.
+Ahh, much tidier.
 And we can change a bunch of stuff about the ball very simply from here!

 Next step is to go ball-crazy!
 Delete the reference to a single ball in Main.java and replace it a list, and add a bit of randomness underneath